PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 Option                                 | Description
 -------------------------------------- | --------------------------------------
-addressbook.defaulturl                 | AddressBook subscription URL for initial setup addressbook.subscriptions              | AddressBook subscriptions URLs, separated by comma addressbook.hostsfile                  | File to dump AddressesBook in hosts.txt format
+addressbook.defaulturl                 | AddressBook subscription URL.
+Only used to initialize the AddressBook. addressbook.subscriptions              | AddressBook subscriptions URLs, separated by comma.
+Note that defaulturl is not added to subscriptions URLs addressbook.hostsfile                  | File to dump AddressesBook in hosts.txt format

 ### Limits